Skip to content

 D3 — Local dev laptops are independent of the provisioning script

-D4 — tools/provision/setup.sh is the canonical deploy-tier provisioning orchestrator
+D4 — tools/provision/provision.sh is the canonical config-provisioning orchestrator

-Partially superseded by ADR-073.
-1Password is named as the documented default operator-workstation secrets store under ADR-073 D5; the privacy intent is satisfied by recommending a default for any operator rather than treating individual operator tooling as private.
+1Password is the documented default operator-workstation secrets store (ADR-110 D2); the privacy intent is satisfied by recommending a default for any operator rather than treating individual tooling as private.

 D7 — Rotation runbook is the provisioning script plus a one-page ops doc